-As a mental health professional, I take the privacy and protection of my clients’ personal information seriously.
-I respect your privacy as well, and that extends to the information collected from users visiting this website.
+As a mental health professional, we take the privacy and protection of my clients’ personal information seriously.
+We respect your privacy as well, and that extends to the information collected from users visiting this website.

 Please read the details below to learn how we handle the collection of your data.